Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 I have been working on a new design capability and tool to bring a fresh look and feel to emails that I am really excited to share with the community.

 For a long time there has been a push toward curved designs on the web, which have mostly been locked away from email due to lack of support and ease of use.
-I've found a solution to the problem, and it's so simple I'm honestly surprised it hasn't been explorer more.
+I've found a solution to the problem, and it's so simple I'm honestly surprised it hasn't been explored more.

 ## Basic Shapes